Golden Globes 2021: The full list of nominations

-After a delay due to the coronavirus, finally the Golden Globes are kicking off the major awards season, dropping its list of nominees on Wednesday.
-Among them is one of the biggest and best shows of last year: The Queen's Gambit.
+After a coronavirus delay due, the Golden Globes are kicking off the major awards season.
+The full list of nominees dropped on Wednesday, and among them is one of the biggest and best shows of last year: The Queen's Gambit.
 Like last year, Netflix is putting up a good showing in the best movie drama category, with The Trial of the Chicago 7 and Mank.

 Read more: How to watch or stream the Golden Globes 2021